Yudai-Chen/MyProfile/content/project/Zeus-Reversi/index.md

 ---
 An artificial intelligence of Reversi Game based on Monte-Carlo Tree Search.

+Won the championship of 2018 AI Reversi Match at Zhejiang University, China.

 Here is a demo showing how to play with it.

 {{< video src="zeus.mp4" controls="yes" >}}